-- 20.1.
+20.1.
 Vacation Year.
-The vacation year for members shall end at midnight on December 31 of each year. - 20.2.
+The vacation year for members shall end at midnight on December 31 of each year.

+20.2.
 Conditions for Accrual.
 Each member shall accrue vacation leave by pay period at the annual rate of workdays based on completed years of service as an employee of the City of Gahanna, or other law enforcement agencies, according to the schedules contained in Section 3 of this Article.
 In computing years of service, the higher rate of accrual will begin on the first day of the first pay period following the bi-weekly pay period in which a year of service is completed.
 Proof of full time service with another law enforcement agency must be submitted to the Department of Human Resources within one year of the member's date of hire with the City of Gahanna.
-The proof of service should include, at minimum, the member's name, dates of service, position title, and verification of full time status written on the letterhead of the law enforcement agency and signed by the appropriate personnel of that agency. - 20.3.
-Accrual Schedule for Vacation.
-The following vacation-accrual schedules are established effective April 1, 2002:
+The proof of service should include, at minimum, the member's name, dates of service, position title, and verification of full time status written on the letterhead of the law enforcement agency and signed by the appropriate personnel of that agency.

 Paid Vacation

 Year of Service Hours Per Year

-Date of hire, but fewer than 3 years 80 hours
+Date of hire but fewer than 5 years 104 hours

-3 years, but fewer than 5 years 88 hours

 5 years, but fewer than 10 years 136 hours

 10 years, but fewer than 15 years 176 hours

 15 years, but fewer than 20 years 200 hours

-20 years or more 248 hours
+20 years or more, but fewer than 25 248 hours

+25 years or more 256 hours